 Public Law 104-193, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), replaced AFDC, AFDC administration, the Job Opportunities and Basic Skills Training (JOBS) program and the Emergency Assistance (EA) program with a block grant called the Temporary Assistance for Needy Families (TANF) program.
-Key elements of TANF include a lifetime limit of five years (60 months) on the amount of time a family with an adult can receive assistance funded with federal funds, increasing work participation rate requirements that states must meet, and broad state flexibility on program design.
-Spending through the TANF block grant is capped and funded at \$16.5 billion per year, slightly above FY 1995 federal expenditures for the four component programs.
-States also must meet a "maintenance of effort (MOE) requirement" by spending on needy families at least 75 percent of the amount of state funds used in FY 1994 on these programs (80 percent if they fail work participation rate requirements).
+Key elements of TANF include a lifetime limit of five years (60 months)24 on the amount of time a family with an adult can receive assistance funded with federal funds, work participation rate requirements that states must meet, and broad state flexibility on program design.
+Spending through the TANF block grant is capped and funded at \$16.5 billion per year, States also must meet a "maintenance of effort (MOE) requirement" by spending on needy families at least 75 percent of the amount of state funds used in FY 1994 on these programs (80 percent if they fail work participation rate requirements).

 TANF gives states wide latitude in spending both federal TANF funds and state MOE funds.
-Subject to a few restrictions, TANF funds may be used in any way that supports one of the four statutory purposes of TANF: to provide assistance to needy families so that children can be cared for at home; to end the dependence of needy parents on government benefits by promoting job preparation, work and marriage; to prevent and reduce the incidence of out-of-wedlock pregnancies; and to encourage the formation and maintenance of two-parent families.
+Without any federal limitations, each state has the flexibility to define "need", set their own benefit levels, determine who is a member of the assistance unit, and establish income and resource limits for all benefits and services allowable under TANF (including cash assistance).
+TANF funds may be used in any way that supports one of the four statutory purposes of TANF: to provide assistance to needy families so that children can be cared for at home; to end the dependence of needy parents on government benefits by promoting job preparation, work and marriage; to prevent and reduce the incidence of out-of-wedlock pregnancies; and to encourage the formation and maintenance of two-parent families.